SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Unless you need the specific behavior of ``i++``, it is recommended that you use ``++i`` in all cases, because it has the typical expected behavior of increasing ``i``, and then providing the result.
 (The same rules and advice apply for ``--i`` and ``i--``.)

+..
+QUESTION: is this good advice (given the general prevalence of i++ in the world), and indeed is it even advice we need to bother giving (given that lots of people might disagree or not care)?

 Unary Plus and Minus
 ~~~~~~~~~~~~~~~~~~~~